Soldelli/gait_anomaly_detection/Seq2Seq-gait-analysis/README.md

 ## Instructions
 The first time you run the code you MUST follow these steps:</br></br>
-**1 - Prepare the data:** This operation will prepare the data for the training opeations that come after.
+**1 - Prepare the data:** This operation will prepare the data for the training operations that come after.
 ```bash
 python data_utils.py
 ```